perojov/DataConditionalABC/README.md

 ## Files

+### models.py
+Implements functions for the drift and diffusion of a few known SDE models: Ornstein--Uhlenbeck, Cox-Ingersoll-Ross, Chan-Karolyi–Longstaff–Sanders, as well as some experimental models with nonlinear drift.

+### nnets.py
+Implements the partially exchangeable neural network and the data module with pytorch-lightning.

+### samplers.py
+Implements the ABC-SMC samplers for the four different approaches: amortized_forward_abcsmc, amortized_backward_abcsmc, dynamic_backward_abcsmc and dynamic_forward_abcsmc.

 ### utilities.py
 Implements functions that are frequently used in the package.
 It also includes numba jitted reimplementations of some standard functions like weighted random sampling and the LogSumExp function.